 Salt water – 2 tablespoons sea salt to one quart water, mix well to dissolve (you won’t need all of this to fill the jar, but it’s better to have a little extra than to run short)

 Clean and trim asparagus so the spears will fit into the jars below the neck of the jar (you want to keep them covered with liquid during fermentation.)
 Put loose spices into jar, then pack asparagus into jars as tightly as possible (they will shrink during pickling and will want to float and pop up out of the liquid).
 Wedge in garlic pieces as you go.
 Pour in whey.
 Pour in enough salt water to completely cover the asparagus, but make sure to leave one inch of head space at the top of the jar.
 As it ferments, gas are produced and jar contents may expand.
 I used atlas jars, which have wider shoulders but narrow mouths, to help wedge the asparagus in so it stayed below the water level.
 You can also use a smaller jar with water in it nested in a wide mouth jar, or a clean stone, or other clean weight to hold the veggies under the brine.
 This worked out pretty well overall.
-Cultures for Health has a fermented vegetable master, which is designed to keep air out but allow gases to escape.
-It’s on my wish list.
+You can also purchase airlock lids for your mason jars and pickling kits with the lids and additional fermenting equipment.